Swedish Potato Sausage

 How do I know if the sausages are cooked through?

-Any meals made with beef, pork, lamb or veal needs to be cooked to an internal temperature of 160°F. Check these sausages with a meat thermometer to gauge their readiness.
+Beef, pork, lamb and veal need to be cooked to an internal temperature of 160°F. Check these pork-and-beef sausages with a meat thermometer to gauge their readiness.

 What should I use for a casing?

 You have a few casing options for these sausages.
-While we’d recommend using hog casings (made from the intestines of pigs and completely edible), any natural or collagen casings will work.
+While we’d recommend using edible hog casings (made from the intestines of pigs), any natural or collagen casings will work.
 You can use cellulose or plastic casings, but be aware that these are not edible.

 Should I cook the potatoes or onions?

-No, this recipe does not require that you cook the potatoes or onions prior to processing.
+No, this recipe does not require the potatoes or onions to be cooked prior to processing.
 However, if you’d like to cook either vegetable in some spices, you can.
 You’ll need to wait until they cool completely before adding them to the sausage mixture.

 Swedish Potato Sausage